oracle-livelabs/oci-core/oci-fullstackdrs/drpg-create-add-members/drpg-create-add-members-ocw24.md

 - Create DRPG in Ashburn and Phoenix regions.
 - Associate Ashburn DRPG as primary and Phoenix DRPG as Standby
-- Add members to Ashburn DRPG (Primary)- ATP(Primary DB),MuShop Compute VM's(node-0 and node-1),two volume groups( Boot volumes of MuShop Compute VM's),Load Balancer
+- Add members to Ashburn DRPG (Primary) - ATP(Primary DB),MuShop Compute VM's(node-0 and node-1),two volume groups( Boot volumes of MuShop Compute VM's),Load Balancer
-- Add members to Phoenix DRPG (Standby)-ATP(Standby DB),Load Balancer
+- Add members to Phoenix DRPG (Standby)- ATP(Standby DB),Load Balancer

-**As part of the MuShop architecture,Virtual machines are deployed as Cold VM or Pilot light pattern.Full Stack DR will create the MuShop VM's in the phoenix region during the DR plan execution**
+**As part of the MuShop architecture, virtual machines are deployed using either the Cold VM or Pilot Light pattern.
+During the DR plan execution, Full Stack DR will create the MuShop VMs in the Phoenix region.**

 ## Task 1: Create DRPG in Ashburn and Phoenix regions